Post-Britpop: Developing scenes

 Kelly Jones of Stereophonics performing in Hamburg, Germany in 2007.

-The cultural and musical scene in Scotland, dubbed "Cool Caledonia" by some elements of the press, produced a number of successful alternative acts, including the Supernaturals from Glasgow, whose re-released single "Smile" (1997) reached number 25 in the UK charts, and whose album It Doesn't Matter Anymore (1997) entered the top ten, but who failed to sustain their success or achieve the anticipated international breakthrough.
-Travis, also from Glasgow, were one of the first major rock bands to emerge in the post-Britpop era.
-Using the hooks and guitar rock favoured by Oasis in a song-based format, they moved from the personal on Good Feeling (1997), through the general on their breakthrough The Man Who (1999), to the socially conscious and political on 12 Memories (2003) and have been credited with a major role in disseminating a new Britpop.
-From Edinburgh Idlewild, more influenced by post-grunge, just failed to break into the British top 50 with their second album Hope Is Important (1998), but subsequently produced three top-twenty albums, peaking with The Remote Part (2002), and the single "You Held the World in Your Arms", reaching numbers 3 and 9 in the respective UK charts.
+In the wake of OK Computer, new artists in the vein of its melancholic sound began to emerge.
+Travis, from Glasgow, Scotland, were one of the first major rock bands to emerge in the post-Britpop era.
+Using the hooks and guitar rock favoured by Oasis in a song-based format, they moved from the personal on Good Feeling (1997), through the general on their breakthrough The Man Who (1999), to the socially conscious and political on 12 Memories (2003) and have been credited with a major role in disseminating post-Britpop.
+From Edinburgh Idlewild, initially more influenced by grunge and punk rock, just failed to break into the British top 50 with their debut album Hope Is Important (1998).
+However, after switching to a more accessible indie sound, they produced three top 20 albums, peaking with The Remote Part (2002), and the single "You Held the World in Your Arms", reaching numbers 3 and 9 in the respective UK charts.
 Although garnering some international attention, they did not break through in the US.